bradsk88/firefly-iii-royalbank-com/README.md

 plaid) in order to maximize privacy by keeping your banking data out of the hands of third parties.

+## Motivation
+Here's the thing:

+Banks don't really want you to pull your data into external services like Firefly III, etc. They'd rather sell you products to manage your finances (often for free) and keep all of your data in their walled gardens.
+This helps them keep you away from competitors.
+It's smart business.

+With that in mind, providing a good, convenient way of exporting data (or, god forbid, an API) is extremely rare from banks.

+So, scraping data from websites via a Chrome Extension is an alternative.

 ## Capabilities
 - Includes a menu for logging in to Firefly III with Oauth 2
 - Provides code examples for interacting with the Firefly III API